jayshharma/Get-a-Grip/README.md

 # Get a Grip!
 Within clinical environments, sterilization is an essential procedure for disinfecting surgical and medical instruments.
-For our engineering design project, our team was tasked with designing a remote system for securely transferring a surgical instrument to an autoclave for sterilization:
+For our engineering design project, our team was tasked with designing a remote system for securely transferring a surgical instrument to an autoclave for sterilization.

 In my sub-team, I worked on designing a computer program using ```Python``` for controlling a robotic arm that would transfer a container to an autoclave location.